Loan repayment calculator

 Types of loans

-Before you take out a loan, you need to decide what type of loan you're looking for.
-Here's a summary of the most popular options:
+Before you take out a loan, you need to decide what type of loan is right for you.
+Popular options include:

-• Secured loans are guaranteed against an asset such as your home or car.
-You can borrow more money over a longer term than with unsecured loan and you’ll typically get a lower interest.
-However, because you borrow more and take longer to pay it back, they typically cost more overall.
-If you can't repay your loan, your home or vehicle could be repossessed.
-So, think carefully before you take out a secured loan.
+• Secured loans - these are guaranteed against an asset such as your home or car and allow you to borrow more money over a longer term than an unsecured loan.
+However, because you borrow more and take longer to pay it back, they typically cost more overall – even if the interest rate charged is lower.
+If you can't repay your loan, your home or vehicle could also be repossessed

 Need a loan?
 Compare loan lenders side by side to find one that is cheap to pay back, lets you borrow what you need and has repayments you can afford.